xaviml/controllerx/docs/examples/sonos.md

 ### SONOS/SYMFONISK groups

 ControllerX supports Sonos groups as well.
 If media_player in app is set to a group, then ControllerX will read the Sonos source list from FIRST entity_id in group.
-So this has to be your chosen master speaker!
+So this has to be your chosen main speaker!
 This setup will work perfectly, if you only use static groups that are never altered (via Sonos app/HA or otherwise).
 But if your Sonos group alters through the day (other family members redefines group speakers to their liking), you need a dynamic group setting.

 This can easily be achieved by adding only one sensor and one small automation to your HA configuration.